rokolinkon/cw2-best-practices/README.md

 > **Note**: This code uses features added in Python version 3.10.
 It will fail to run on any Python version older than that.

 ### `fr`
-- The method name should be descriptive—rename it to “from_roman”
+- The method name should be descriptive—rename it to `from_roman`
 > **Note**: To avoid having to rename every usage of a function or variable, most IDEs have a built-in “refactor” command—in VSCode, the keyboard shortcut is F2, and in PyCharm (and all JetBrains IDEs), it’s Shift + F6.
 Or, you can just right-click on the name of the variable or function and click “Rename” on VSCode, or hover over “Refactor” and click “Rename” on PyCharm.
 - The parameter name is unclear for a possible user of this method—rename it from `n` to something like `roman_number` and add a type hint, `: str`, since we know this should be a string.
 - Finally with the method signature, add a return-type hint—just after the parameters in parentheses, add ` -> int` before the colon so users know what type this method returns.